 The course will examine the commercial, legal, ethical, cultural and public policy implications of disruptive technologies and digital transformation.
 You will

-- understand the role of the futurist in forecasting the future, while both recognizing and interpreting trends that will influence the future,
+- explain the role of the futurist in forecasting the future, while both recognizing and interpreting trends that will influence the future,

 - learn how to use the processes of strategic forecasting to understand potential vs. anticipated futures,

-- be able to develop a vision of preferred futures that will provide an action framework intended to influence the its achievement,
+- develop a vision of preferred futures that will provide an action framework intended to influence the its achievement,

 - use scenario planning in both personal and professional situations to identify opportunities,